noopys/multithreadeddnsresolver/README.md

 # Multithreaded DNS Resolver

-At the heart of this Multithreaded DNS Resolver lies a synchronization mechanism that employs semaphores to solve the classic producer/consumer problem.
+This is a Multithreaded DNS Resolver that uses a synchronization mechanism employing semaphores to solve the classic producer/consumer problem.
 The system is designed to operate in a multi-threaded environment, where multiple requester threads act as producers and multiple resolver threads act as consumers.
 The threads interact with a shared, thread-safe array data structure, which serves as the buffer for DNS hostnames.

 The synchronization mechanism is built on a triad of semaphores: